 - Microsoft RRAS Root Enumerator is a Windows component, and in this guide, we’re going to explain to you what it does.

-- Microsoft RRAS Root Enumerator driver can interfere with certain games, so you might have to think of not keeping it.
+- Microsoft Device Association Root Enumerator can also interfere with certain games, so you might consider disabling it as well.

 This is a driver, and it’s used to ensure that certain legacy devices are working properly on your PC, especially while booting.

 Many users aren’t familiar with this component, so in today’s article, we’re going to take a closer look at the Microsoft RRAS Root Enumerator and see what it does.

 Microsoft RRAS Root Enumerator driver works alongside your system, and it helps boot certain devices that are connected to your PC.

 For example, if a device is trying to install drivers or software, and the device uses rooted software, the Root Enumerator will assign a specific value to this device.

 By using Root Enumerator, the newly installed device can start automatically during the boot.
 In case the Enumerator isn’t working properly, your device might have issues starting.

 Keep in mind that this isn’t an essential component, and few users reported issues with it, especially while gaming.

 It is also important not to confuse it with the Microsoft Device Association Root Enumerator which is used to run old devices such as serial ports, TWAIN devices, and MIDI devices.